rikimatsumoto/streamlit-naivedcf/README.md

-# 📊 DCF Analyzer — Discounted Cash Flow Web App
+# Automated Discounted Cash Flow Web App

 A Python/Streamlit web app that automatically calculates the intrinsic value of any publicly traded company using a simple Discounted Cash Flow model.